 Finance

-You’ve worked extensively creating content in the financial services industry.
+You’ve worked extensively in content marketing for financial services companies.
 What are some of the biggest hurdles you’ve faced?

 A big one is when the marketing and communications department is viewed as a service bureau.
 It’s very common to have organizations where the client-facing and revenue-generating professionals come to internal marketing and communications staff at the 11th hour when they want materials created, often for a one-time event.